 Trevor, who is based in Edinburgh, is a founding partner at Penfida, and a specialist corporate finance adviser to pension schemes.
 Before helping to set up Penfida in 2006, he had over 20 years of investment banking experience, principally at Lazard and at Merrill Lynch, advising a wide range of companies and boards in both the commercial and not-for-profit sectors on finance, strategy, and governance issues.

-Luke McCullough, Vice Chair
+Luke McCullough, Deputy Chair

 Luke McCullough joined the Board of Trustees in August 2015 and sits on the Communications and Engagement Steering Group.

 Luke is Parliamentary and Corporate Affairs Manager at BBC Scotland.
 Luke has held a number of previous appointments, including Trustee of Northsound Cash for Kids and as patron of the Kincardine and Mearns Special Needs Play Forum.
 He chairs the Royal High School Parent Council.
 Luke is married with school-aged children, and lives in Edinburgh.

 Joy became a trustee in 2013 and was appointed Chair of the PDI Steering Group in 2016.
 Currently Joy is advising the Health Service Executive (Social Inclusion) and Child and Family Agency (TuSLA) of the Irish Government on work-force development and the progress of the ‘Hidden Harm’ agenda, supporting children and families affected by substance use.
 She holds an Honorary Senior Research Fellowship at Glasgow Caledonian University and was awarded an MBE in 1998.